 This paper takes a language ideological approach to describe the ongoing processes of the construction and negotiation of emergent romano- or lusobourgish ethnicities and identities within Luxembourgish society.
 The first two sections discuss the main theoretical assumptions of the language ideological approach and provide an overview of the language situation in Luxembourg.
 The following two sections present the results of an ethnographic study of language use, language ideologies and identity construction among luso-descendant adolescents attending a number of youth centres in Luxembourg city.
 The final section considers the implications of these results for language-in-education policy and, more particularly, the importance of creating “literacy bridges” for transnational students, rather than some form of mother-tongue education, as a first step towards the elusive goal of educational equity.

 2021.
 Contemporary Perspectives on Language Standardization.
 In The Cambridge Handbook of Language Standardization, ► pp. 691 ff.

 Hornberger, Nancy H., Aldo Anzures Tapia, David H. Hanks, Frances Kvietok Dueñas & Siwon Lee

-This list is based on CrossRef data as of 04 november 2021.
+This list is based on CrossRef data as of 30 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.